-Mid-range scopes will give you dependable performance for a wide array of applications – hunting, non-competitive target shooting, and the like.
-Budget scopes are ideal for upgrading beyond iron sights, for an initial upgrade on a new rifle, or for a child’s rifle — but may not cut the mustard on long-range targets.
+Mid-range scopes will give you dependable performance for various applications – hunting, non-competitive target shooting, and as a scout scope.
+Budget scopes are ideal for upgrading beyond iron sights, for an initial upgrade on a new rifle, or a child’s rifle — but may not cut the mustard on long-range targets.

-They’re not as reliable as mid-range scopes (and you won’t get close to hitting a target a 1,000 yards) but they’re a basic improvement to any non-sighted rifle and can be fairly dependable.
+They’re not as reliable as mid-range scopes (and you won’t get close to hitting a target at 1,000 yards), but they’re a basic improvement to any non-sighted rifle and can be fairly dependable.

 How we structured this guide